GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/dp-foundation/README.md

 ### Groups
 As default groups, we identified the following actors:
 - *Data Engineers*: the group that handles and runs the Data Hub.
 The group has Read access to all resources to be able to troubleshoot possible issues with the pipeline.
 The team also can impersonate all service accounts.
 Default value: `gcp-data-engineers@DOMAIN.COM`.
 - *Data Analyst*: the group that performs analysis on the dataset.
-The group has Read access to the Data Lake L2 project and BigQuery READ/WRITE access to the `experimental` project.
+The group has Read access to the Data Lake L2 project and BigQuery READ/WRITE access to the `playground` project.
 Default value: `gcp-data-analyst@DOMAIN.COM`
 - *Data Security*: the project that handles security features related to the Data Hub.
 Default name: `gcp-data-security@DOMAIN.com`
 ### Virtual Private Cloud (VPC) design
 The DP except as input an existing [Shared-VPC](https://cloud.google.com/vpc/docs/shared-vpc) to run resources.
 You can configure subsets for DP resources specifying the link to the subnet in the `network_config` variable.
 You may want to configure a shared-VPC to run your resources in the case your pipelines may need to reach on-premise resources.